MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 **Rewritten and clarified:**

 This article has been greatly rewritten for clarity.
-All action steps are now spelled out explicitly, alternating with conceptual explanations, with clear links to overview information  —<!--emdash--> off to the side  —<!--emdash--> about the several development tools and frameworks used.
+All action steps are now spelled out explicitly, alternating with conceptual explanations, with clear links to overview information - off to the side - about the several development tools and frameworks used.

 **Visual Studio 2022 screenshots:**